robbin-major/robbin-major/README.md

 - 👋 Hi, I’m @robbin-major
 - 👀 I’m interested in ...
-Traveling, Acting and dancing in all of the clubs!
+Traveling, acting, and dancing in all of the clubs!
 - 🌱 I’m currently learning ...
 AWS for he Junior Cloud practitioner CERT
 - 💞️ I’m looking to collaborate on ...
 ANYTHING that will futher my learning!
 - 📫 How to reach me ... robbin.major@gmail.com